 After complaining to Customer Service about the poor delivery, I was told that they would send a technician out to inspect the furniture, who diligently came out a week later and all he did was touch up some of the areas of poor stain, not even all of them, and when I spoke to him, he told me that the quality of the furniture was to manufacturer's specifications and that kids furniture was not made the same as adult furniture????
 When then did I pay adult prices for the furniture…

 When I send the third attempt back, Customer Service said they would not send any more replacements and that there was nothing wrong with the furniture because “the technician said so”.
 If you are wonder why I didn't just get my money back, is because I had already purchased the rest of his furniture in his room to match that style and color, plus a twin and full mattress, so could not turn back at this point.

 After 2 months of waiting, calls and time lost in trying to get mediocre quality replacements, RTGK Customer Service eventually offered a 10% settlement discount to keep the furniture as it – however, the caveat… “BY ACCEPTING THE 10% DISCOUNT FOR THEIR SUB-STANDARD QUALITY FURNITURE, YOU AGREE TO VOID THE REMAINDER OF THE MANUFACTURERS WARRANTY PERIOD (1 year)".
 This is disgraceful Customer Service and really seems to be the store version of Bait-and-switch tactics.

+I am still waiting for the agreement that I have to sign before I can get my 10% refund on their second-rate furniture, and thereby accept their junk furniture as-is from this moment on.
 PLEASE, take my ordeal as a warning so that you don't go through the same thing.
 It is not worth the time or effort.
 Their furniture is not up to any type of decent specifications and because it is kids furniture they think that they can get away with even lower standards than that.
 PLEASE go buy your cherished child's furniture anywhere else by at Rooms to Go Kids.